baseboxorg/community-node/doc/rewards_plan.md

 2,000,000 TRX	  . . .
 Other expenses (staff, office, legal, transportation, etc)
 ?				  . . .
 Contests and Promotions
 ?				  . . .
 Reinvestment Program (2nd token airdrop)

-Monthly Node cost breakdown

-$32,000 	  . . . 		$320 x 100 slave VM instances
-$1,000		  . . .
-Gateway VM
-$6,000		  . . .
-Additional data transfer

-Each slave VM provides the following resources
-16 Cores
-64 GB RAM
-1.28 TB SSD

-So for the $39,000 monthly cost, total resources will be 6.2 TB RAM and 1616 Cores with over 100 TB storage available through a redundant striped RAID, and 2.3 PiB of data transfer.